-Multi-Metal Development Ltd. ("Multi-Met") formerly American CuMo Mining Corporation, is an exploration and development company with mineral right interests in the United States of America and Canada.
+Multi Metal Development Ltd. ("Multi-Met") formerly American CuMo Mining Corporation, is an exploration and development company with mineral right interests in the United States of America and Canada.
 Multi-Met was incorporated under the laws of British Columbia in 1971.
 On May 16th, 2022 the Company has changed its name from American CuMo Mining Corporation to Multi-Metal Development Ltd.

 These consolidated financial statements include the accounts of Multi-Met and its subsidiaries (collectively, the "Company"): International CuMo Mining Corporation ("ICMC", formerly Idaho Cumo Mining Corp).
 Multi-Met is the largest shareholder of ICMC owning 85 million out of 105 million shares in ICMC.
-The consolidated financial statements also include the accounts of Poly Resources LLC ("Poly Resources"), in which Multi-Met has a 100% ownership interest.
+The consolidated financial statements also include the accounts of Poly Resources LLC ("Poly Resources"), in which Multi-Met has a 95% ownership interest.
+The remaining 5% interest is owned by ACEPAC Holdings Ltd. ("ACEPAC").